DangerDrome/NeverEverLand/v003/README.md

 ---

-**Next Steps**: Continue with Phase 2 implementation (Party & Character Systems) or explore the existing demos to understand the engine capabilities.
+**Next Steps**: Continue with Phase 4 implementation (World Building Systems) or test the existing party, AI, and combat mechanics in the integrated demo.

 **Performance Notes**: This engine is designed for scalability - it can handle simple prototypes today and complex RPG systems tomorrow, all while maintaining 60fps performance.